CSCI-5828-Foundations-Sftware-Engr/team-tbd-semester-project/wiki/project_details.md

 For testing our data analyzer, we created a set of unit tests to make sure that it was correctly omitting scheduled matches that conflicted with events currently on the user's calendar.

 As of the Homework 8 submission deadline, all of these tests were passing successfully.

+### Data persistence

+Data persistence is being achieved using an SQLite database, a relational database that uses basic SQL queries for interaction.

+### Rest collaboration internal or API endpoint

+Our project is run using a Flask server that creates blueprints for various API queries that can be made by the front end to retrieve various pieces of data.

+### Product environment

+Our application is deployed on Heroku, with both a staging and production pipeline.

+### Integration tests

+Integration testing is being done using Selenium, which is a testing framework that can be used to replicate user interactinos with the client end to make sure all the functionalities are performing as expected after the integration of each component of the application.

+### Test Double; Using mock objects, fakes, or spys

+As a test double, our program uses an events.json file for retrieving calendar events for performing unit tests on.
+These dummy events serve to test all the functionality of our system without corresponding to real events within our database that correspond to an actual user.

+### Continuous integration

+Continuous integration is being done using Github actions, where a specific workflow is being run after every commit to the main branch that starts the server, runs each unit test, and then shuts down the server.

+### Production monitoring instrumenting + Continuous Delivery

+Monitoring is being done using Heroku's built in monitoring tools.
+Additionally, we have achieved continous delivery through Heroku by automatically deploying the application when it passes all prerequisite tests.